 On 4 April 2007 he was appointed Bishop of Alessandria and received episcopal ordination on 26 May 2007.

 On 21 September 2011 he was named President of the Prefecture for the Economic Affairs of the Holy See and elevated to the dignity of Archbishop.

 On 31 March 2015 he was appointed Prefect of the Congregation for Catholic Education.

 He participated in the conclave of March 2013, which elected Pope Francis.

-Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Deaconry of Sacro Cuore di Gesù a Castro Pretorio (Sacred Heart of Jesus at Castro Pretorio), Deaconry elevated pro hac vice to presbyteral title (4 March 2022).
+Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Title of Sacro Cuore di Gesù a Castro Pretorio (Sacred Heart of Jesus at Castro Pretorio), Deaconry elevated pro hac vice to presbyteral title (4 March 2022).

-- Congregations: for Bishops; for Institutes of Consecrated Life and Societies of Apostolic Life; for the Doctrine of Faith; for the Evangelization of Peoples;
+- Dicasteries: for Bishops; for Institutes of Consecrated Life and Societies of Apostolic Life; for the Doctrine of Faith; for the Evangelization; for the Causes of Saints;